-The intern is excused for three (3) regularly scheduled program days when there is a death in his/her immediate family (spouse, child, brother, sister, mother, father, surrogate mother/father, grandparent, grandchild, stepchild or spouse's parent).
-The internship director reserves the right to request valid proof of death and relationship of the immediate family member.
-Any request for additional days of absence must be approved by the internship director; supervised practice hours may need to be made up.
+The Intern is excused for three (3) regularly scheduled program days when there is a death in his/her immediate family (spouse, child, brother, sister, mother, father, surrogate mother/father, grandparent, grandchild, stepchild or spouse's parent).
+The Internship Director reserves the right to request valid proof of death and relationship of immediate family member.
+Any request for additional days of absence must be approved by the Internship Director; supervised practice hours may need to be made up.

-- 1. The intern immediately contacts the internship director when there is a death of an immediate family member. - 2.
-The internship director informs the preceptor and adjusts the intern's schedule as needed. - 3.
-The intern records their absence for bereavement on internship hours tracking system as illness.
+- 1. The Intern immediately contacts the Internship Director when there is a death of an immediate family member. - 2.
+If the intern needs more than (3) days of leave for bereavement it is up to the Internship Director to determine if any time or specific experiences must be made up. - 3.
+The Internship Director informs the Preceptor and adjusts the Intern's schedule as needed. - 4.
+The Intern records their absence for bereavement on "internship hours tracking system" as bereavement.